-In addition, the Company has until March 12, 2023 to consummate an initial business combination, unless such period is extended by the Company's stockholders.
+In addition, the Company has until August 31, 2023 (or September 30, 2023 if all of the Extension Options are exercised) to consummate an initial business combination.
 It is uncertain that the Company will be able to consummate an initial business combination by this time.
 If an initial business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
-The liquidity condition and date for mandatory liquidation and subsequent dissolution raise substantial doubt about the Company's ability to continue as a going concern one year from the date that these unaudited condensed financial statements are issued.
-The unaudited condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The liquidity condition and date for mandatory liquidation and subsequent dissolution raise substantial doubt about the Company's ability to continue as a going concern one year from the date that these financial statements are issued.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.